b-dmitry1/V188/README.md

 1. The VM fetches an opcode from system memory pointed by CS:IP.
 2. There is a table of instruction code locations at the beginning of a microcode file.
 Using a loaded opcode value the VM starts processing microcode by table-jumping.
-3. Sequentially executing microcode instructions VM emulates real CPU behavior.
+3. VM emulates real CPU behavior by sequentially executing microcode instructions.
 4. When END microcode instruction is executed VM resets temporary state registers and instruction prefixes, checks pending interrupt requests, and repeats the algorithm from step 1.

 Microcode example for table translation (XLAT) instruction: